Dismissive avoidants and breakups are a common question for relationship experts.

 Dismissive avoidants (DAs) tend to be very sudden with their breakups.

-This is because when they get close to someone, they fear they'll lose their independence.
+This is because when they get close to someone, they fear they'll lose their independence, which causes vulnerable emotions.
 So, in fear, they'll dump the person they're with.
 To them, intimacy is a threat.
 They begin feeling overwhelmed, and returning to their own self and security net is how they can protect themselves.

 DAs have a core wound of "I am weak when I'm vulnerable" and "I am trapped" when they're in a relationship due to their childhood experiences.
 When their core wounds are triggered, they break up with the person.